 The capelin fishery in West Greenland is carried out inshore and in the spawning season only (May-July).
-The main part of the catches amounted a total of 138 tons in 2008 is produced as whole frozen fish for bait and local consumption, while a smaller part is dried and stored as food for sledge dogs in the winter season.
+The main part of the catches amounted a total of 184 tons in 2009 is produced as whole frozen fish for bait and local consumption, while a smaller part is dried and stored as food for sledge dogs in the winter season.
 The majority of the catches were taken in Div.
 1A.
-There are no data from catches in 2007.